 Part of college-level research is communicating to your audience where you got your information.
 Citations help you do this.
 Information has value, and it's considered unethical to use someone else's words or ideas without giving them proper credit.
 We call this plagiarism.
 At best, failing to distinguish your ideas from the work of others can ruin your credibility.
 At worst, plagiarism can perpetuate systems of oppression like racism and gender-based bias.

-Read the Twitter thread embedded below.
+Download and read the Twitter (aka X) thread that that is transcribed in the document linked in this box.
 In this series of related posts, Dr. Samantha Ege, a professional Musicologist and pianist, shares her experience with having her work plagiarized by a powerful colleague.
-A text-only transcript of the Twitter thread is located below the embedded tweet.

 Discuss with classmates or reflect on your own